FarronF/limerick-council-meetings/meetings/2015/09/28-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 21st July 2015.md

 The estimated cost of the trip for the Mayor and 1 official was €1,259 and the approval

-of the Council was being sought to this visit.---
+of the Council was being sought to this visit.
+---
 6

 In response to queries raised by Members, the Mayor indicated that the